racai-ai/MarcellSustainability/README.md

 # MarcellSustainability
-Ensuring sustainability in Marcell project by implementing docker images
+Ensuring sustainability in Marcell project by implementing Docker images.